Asymptotics for estimating a diverging number of parameters -- with and without sparsity: Unpenalized Estimation

-Standard arguments give $\|\Phi_n(\btheta^*)\| = O_p(r_n)$, and the sample average in the quadratic form can be approximated by its expectation, using condition \ref{eq:Hn-bounds} and concentration inequalities for random matrices.
-This expectation is negative definite by \ref{eq:Hn-identifiable}, so the second term on the right is strictly negative.
-For $\|\bu\| = r_n C$ with sufficiently large $C$, the second term in the upper bound dominates the first.
-This shows that the estimating equation has a solution on $\{\|\btheta - \btheta^*\| \le r_n C\}$ with high probability.
-Consistency of other solutions and uniqueness follow from variations of the same argument.
+Standard arguments give $\|\Phi_n(\btheta^*)\| = O_p(r_n)$, while \ref{eq:Hn-bounds} and matrix concentration allow replacing the sample average by its negative definite expectation; see \ref{eq:Hn-identifiable}.
+Thus, for $\|\bu\| = r_n C$ and sufficiently large $C$, the quadratic term dominates, yielding a solution in the ball with high probability.
+Variations of this argument give consistency of other solutions and uniqueness.

-The majorization approach provides uniform control over the curvature around $\btheta^*$ without relying on covering arguments.
-This appears essential for establishing non-restrictive conditions on the growth rate of $p_n$.
-Examples of constructing $H_n$ in various settings are provided in \cref{sec:Exmp}.
-The matrix-valued function $H_n$ may be interpreted as an envelope for the family of symmetrized Jacobians
+The majorization approach controls the curvature around $\btheta^*$ uniformly without covering arguments, allowing non-restrictive growth conditions on $p_n$; constructions of $H_n$ are given in \cref{sec:Exmp}.
+The function $H_n$ may be viewed as an envelope for the symmetrized Jacobians